Y chromosome: Loss of Y chromosome

 Males can lose the Y chromosome in a subset of cells, known as mosaic loss.
 Mosaic loss is strongly associated with age, and smoking is another important risk factor for mosaic loss.

 Mosaic loss may be related to health outcomes, indicating that the Y chromosome plays important roles outside of sex determination.
 Males with a higher percentage of hematopoietic stem cells lacking the Y chromosome have a higher risk of certain cancers and have a shorter life expectancy.
 In many cases, a cause and effect relationship between the Y chromosome and health outcomes has not been determined, and some propose loss of the Y chromosome could be a "neutral karyotype related to normal aging".
 However, a 2022 study showed that mosaic loss of the Y chromosome causally contributes to fibrosis, heart risks, and mortality.

 Further studies are needed to understand how mosaic Y chromosome loss may contribute to other sex differences in health outcomes, such as how male smokers have between 1.5 and 2 times the risk of non-respiratory cancers as female smokers.
 Potential countermeasures identified so far include not smoking or stopping smoking and at least one potential drug that "may help counteract the harmful effects of the chromosome loss" is under investigation.

 Y chromosome microdeletion

 Y chromosome microdeletion (YCM) is a family of genetic disorders caused by missing genes in the Y chromosome.
 Many affected men exhibit no symptoms and lead normal lives.
 However, YCM is also known to be present in a significant number of men with reduced fertility or reduced sperm count.

 Defective Y chromosome

 This can result in the person developing a female phenotype even though they possess an XY karyotype.
 This can result in both infertility and only partial sexual development.

 An incomplete Y chromosome such as 45X, plus a fragment of Y, can result in incomplete genital differentiation, such that the infant may not have fully developed internal or external gonads.
 A full spectrum of variation can occur, especially if mosaicism is present.
-When the Y fragment is minimal and nonfunctional, the individual can develop phonetically female with features of Turner syndrome or mixed gonadal dysgenesis.
+When the Y fragment is minimal and nonfunctional, the individual can develop as a phenotypic female with features of Turner syndrome or mixed gonadal dysgenesis.